dxw/playbook/src/tech/web-accessibility.md

 Everything we create for the web that involves user interaction should be tested for accessibility.
 Testing may also be necessary during routine maintenance and for any updates or changes to a website.
-There's also guidelines applicable to authoring tools such as WordPress and other content management systems.
+There are also guidelines applicable to authoring tools such as WordPress and other content management systems.
 Authoring tools need to be accessible, so that people with disabilities can create web content as well as consume it.